mostjs-community/subject/CONTRIBUTING.md

-We'd highly appreciate your contribution to our source code to make this even better.
+# Contributing to most-subject

+First of all, thank you so much, we need your help.

+## Contributing a fix or feature

+1. Fork the repository
+2. Switch to a new branch `git checkout -b [branchName]`
+3. Produce your fix or feature
-It would be greatly appreciated that when you make commits please use `npm run commit` instead of `git commit` to easily adhere to the commit message format in place.
+4. Use `npm run commit` instead of `git commit` PLEASE!
+5. Submit a pull request for review

+## Releasing a new version

+Run `npm run release`!
+Thats all thanks to Redhot :)